Harsh902/TreesAndTents_ASP/SolutionCode.md

 :- not 4 {placeTent(A,8)} 4.
 `

-%for cols
+% for cols

-%now the twos:
+% now the twos:

 `
 :- not 2 {placeTent(5,A)} 2.